Cost of Living in Malaysia

 We asked people how much they someone comfortably live on in Malaysia, they wrote:

 "I pay US$600/mo rent, food @US$10/day (eating out/with non-alc. drink), Grab Taxi anywhere in town (up to 5 miles) US $2-5.
 Beer $1-2 tin/bottle.
 Bottle of Australian wine US$15-25!!!
 Local lankau rice wine or toddy $1-2.
 I spend about US$1200/month...tack on regional air trips and health insurance and it might go up to US$1500.
 Air-fare to Singapore US$20-50, double that to Bali, Bangkok or Ho Chi Minh City (routing through Kuala Lumpur or Singapore).
-That's about what they expect a S-MM2H single applicant to show," wrote a person living in Kuching.
+That's about what they expect a S-MM2H single applicant to show," said one person in Kuching.

 Get Quote